ryan-barry-99/Advanced_Robotics_Final_Project_Sp23/README.md

 # Dataset and Model

-The YOLOv8 model was trained on the V2 Balloon dataset, resulting in efficient real-time detections at high accuracies.
+The YOLOv8 model was trained on the V2 Balloon Detection dataset (https://www.kaggle.com/datasets/vbookshelf/v2-balloon-detection-dataset), resulting in efficient real-time detections at high accuracies.
 The model was trained using PyTorch, and the best weights were saved to the included yolov8_weights.pt file.

 # Hardware Compatibility